A Taste of Trastevere

-My husband and I had the concierge make a reservation.
+I had the concierge make a reservation.
 It turns out that it wasn’t needed; by 2:30 the Saturday lunch crowd had all but gone.
-We were greeted by the smile of an older gentleman.
-If the weather were nicer we would have asked to sit in their large outdoor seating area.
-Instead we were led to the smallish dining room.
-As per usual custom, we were offered wine, which was gladly accepted.
-We looked over the menu, and quickly identified all the signature items I found through research.
+I was greeted by the smile of an older gentleman.
+If the weather were nicer I would have asked to sit in their large outdoor seating area.
+Instead I was led to the smallish dining room.
+As per usual custom, I was offered wine, which was gladly accepted.
+I looked over the menu, and quickly identified all the signature items I found through research.

 Carciofo Alla Giudia…

-While we were licking our fingers and swilling our wine, the waiter brought our primo, cacio e pepe.
+While I was licking my fingers and swilling the wine, the waiter brought the primo, cacio e pepe.
 This simple dish is synonymous with Rome.
 The sauce contains only olive oil, starchy water from the cooked pasta, pecorino cheese, and black pepper.
 The pasta is then tossed and gently placed in Parmesan cheese basket, a Roma Sparita special touch.
 Perfecto!
 That’s really all I can say.

-True to form, we ordered another for each of us.
-If you’re keeping count, we had three orders of artichokes, four orders of cacao e pepe, and a pitcher of the house red wine.
-We were spent.
+True to form, I ordered another.
+If you’re keeping count, I had three orders of artichokes, four orders of cacao e pepe, and a pitcher of the house red wine.
+I was spent.
 There was no room for the secondi, a pizza from their wood-burning oven, or even dessert.
-But we were satisfied.
+But I was satisfied.
 Completely.

-More than sufficiently fueled for the rest of our day, we paid the reasonable bill and were on our way when I noticed a large piece of butcher paper hung on the outside of the restaurant.
+More than sufficiently fueled for the rest of our day, I paid the reasonable bill and went on my way when I noticed a large piece of butcher paper hung on the outside of the restaurant.
 There was a little boy with three giant buckets of paint and a couple of paintbrushes.
-We watched for a second before he called to me in Italian.
+I watched for a second before he called to me in Italian.
 I walked over and he handed me the brush with red paint on it.
 He and I talked; neither knew what the other was saying, but I did know he didn’t want me messing with the fish his brother painted.